cbz20/khtpp/docs/Input.md

 4 u1    ↓   ͝  /
 \endcode

-\note If you enter a slice which does not define a valid tangle (for example, if the \ref slice-index is incompatible with the number of top tangle ends), the program will complain and ask you to reconsider.
+\note If you enter a slice which does not define a valid tangle (for example, if the \ref slice-index "slice index" is incompatible with the number of top tangle ends), the program will complain and ask you to reconsider.
 If you enter a slice that connects two tangle ends that are oriented in an incompatible way, the program will change the orientation of one of the strands so that the orientations match.

 The program will then compute the tangle invariants.
 See \ref Output for how to interpret the output.